binance/binance-connector-python/.github/ISSUE_TEMPLATE.md

 ### Actual behaviour
 Describe what happens instead.
-Please include complete failure message.
+Please include the complete failure message.

-### Steps to Reproduce
+### Steps to reproduce
-Give detailed steps to let us know how we can reproduce the issue.
+Provide steps to let us know how we can reproduce this issue.

 ### Environment
 Provide any relevant information about your setup, such as:
-* binance-connector-python version
+* Version of binance-connector-python
 * Operating system